 Cooking and Eating

 Unless you plan on dining on insects and herbs, you’ll need some cookware in your pack.
-Cooking sets like this one are made for backpacking.
-You will need to have a suitable container for boiling water at the minimum, a 2 quart saucepan should do the trick.
+I’m talking about lightweight sets like that are made for backpacking.
+You’ll need a suitable container for boiling water at the minimum, a 2 quart saucepan should do the trick.

 Make sure you clean and fully cook wild game to avoid food illness Take care with your food waste to avoid attracting bears or scavenger animals, depending on your environment.